apache/activemq-artemis/docs/user-manual/en/using-server.md

 Now that the broker is running, you can optionally run some of the included examples to verify the the broker is running properly.

-To stop the Apache ActiveMQ instance you will use the same `activemq` script, but with the `stop argument`.
+To stop the Apache ActiveMQ Artemis instance you will use the same `activemq` script, but with the `stop argument`.
 Example:

     /var/lib/mybroker/bin/activemq stop

-Please note that Apache ActiveMQ requires a Java 7 or later runtime to run.
+Please note that Apache ActiveMQ Artemis requires a Java 7 or later runtime to run.

 By default the `etc/bootstrap.xml` configuration is used.
 The configuration can be changed e.g. by running